 Week Without Violence is part of a global movement with YWCAs across the country and around the world to end violence against women and girls.
 At YWCA, we know that not all violence is acknowledged or responded to equally and that some victims go unrecognized altogether.
-That’s why, for more than 20 years, YWCA has set aside one week in October as a Week Without Violence to share information and stories, advocate, with a common goal in mind: together, we can end gender-based violence.
+That’s why, for more than 20 years, YWCA has set aside one week in October as a Week Without Violence.

 All services are CONFIDENTIAL, SAFE, FREE & VOLUNTARY.